 The main function of the WGEID is a humanitarian one, in the sense that it assists families in determining the fate or whereabouts of their loved ones who are reportedly forcibly disappeared.
 The WGEID acts as a channel of communication between relatives of victims of enforced disappearance or organizations supporting them, and the governments concerned.

 For this purpose, the WGEID receives, examines and transmits to governments reports of enforced disappearances submitted by relatives or human rights organizations acting on their behalf.
 The WGEID requests governments to carry out investigations and share information on the results of said investigations.
 The WGEID follows up on its requests for information on a periodic basis.
 Cases remain open in the WGEID’s database until the fate or whereabouts of the person is determined.

-Since its inception, according to the latest publicly available information, the WGEID has transmitted 58,606 cases to 109 States.
-The number of cases under active consideration stands at more than 46,000 in more than 92 States.
+Since its inception, according to the latest publicly available information, the WGEID has transmitted 60,703 cases to 112 States.
+The number of cases under active consideration stands at more than 47,774 in a total of 97 States.